C++: Initializer lists

 std::vector<int> a = { 10, 20, 5, 45, 22 };

-With C++0x, the code shown above is perfectly legal and works as expected; that is because C++0x introduces support for initializer lists for every data type.
+As mentioned, starting in C++11, the code shown above is perfectly valid and works as expected; that’s because C++11 introduced support for initializer lists for any data type.

-So, the next question would be… How can I make my own container to support these initializer lists?
+So, the next question would be… How can a developer create their own classes that support these initializer lists?

-The answer: The STL library that will ship with C++0x includes a new template class called: std::initializer_list; when the compiler finds a declaration with an initialization similar to the one shown above { 1, 2, 3, 4, 5 };, it looks for a constructor that receives an std::initializer_list as argument.
-If it is found, the compiler will create an instance of the initializer_list class with the arguments inside the curly brackets and will invoke the constructor found.
+The answer: The standard library includes a new template class called std::initializer_list<T>.
+When the compiler finds a declaration with an initialization similar to the one shown above { 1, 2, 3, 4, 5 };, it looks for a constructor that accepts an std::initializer_list<T> as an argument.
+If found, the compiler creates an instance of the that class, passing the values inside the curly brackets, and invokes the constructor.

-The initializer list object can be iterated using a standard STL iterator.
+The std::initializer_list<T> object can be iterated using a standard iterator.

 #include <vector>